 These questions are consistent with sample questions provided through the Anti-Racism Data Standard established through the Anti-Racism Act with a goal to identifying and addressing inequities in student opportunities and achievement outcomes.
-To see the survey, please visit XXXX.
+To see the survey, please visit www.hwdsb.on.ca/weallcount.

-Why is HWDSB conducting a student census?
+Why did HWDSB conduct a student census?

 Many school boards have conducted a student census.
 In fact, the Anti-Racism Act, 2017 (hwdsb.info/36SHsuI) and Ontario’s Education Equity Action Plan (hwdsb.info/2Lwiie2) require school boards to gather and report this data.
 The Ontario Human Rights Commission (OHRC) finds that data collection can play an essential role to creating equitable outcomes and strong human rights strategies by helping organization identifying gaps in services.